Multinational Corps Northeast

-Multinational Corps Northeast was formed on 18 September 1999 at Szczecin, Poland, which became its headquarters.
-It evolved from what was for many years the only multinational corps in NATO, Allied Land Forces Schleswig-Holstein and Jutland (LANDJUT) (in its turn, a part of Allied Forces Northern Europe).
+The Multinational Corps Northeast was formed on 18 September 1999 at Szczecin, Poland, which became its headquarters.
+It evolved from what was for many years the only multinational corps in NATO, Allied Land Forces Schleswig-Holstein and Jutland (LANDJUT, in turn, a part of Allied Forces Northern Europe).
 From 1962 LANDJUT had been responsible for the defence of the Baltic Approaches from a headquarters at Rendsburg, Germany.
 It comprised the 6th Panzergrenadier Division and the Danish Jutland Division.

+The Corps is under the operational command of the Allied Joint Force Command Brunssum.

 History

 A tri-national working group was established following the July 1997 decision that Poland was to be admitted to NATO with the aim of establishing the corps as part of NATO’s Main Defence Forces.
 Its missions are three-fold: to participate in the collective defence of NATO territory, under Article 5 of the North Atlantic Treaty, to contribute to multinational crisis management including peace support operations, and to provide command and control for humanitarian, rescue, and disaster relief operations.

 In July 1997, Ministers of Defence of Denmark, Germany and Poland decided to establish a Danish-German-Polish Corps.
 This corps was to be named Multinational Corps Northeast with its headquarters located in Szczecin, Poland.
 The Headquarters Allied Land Forces Schleswig-Holstein and Jutland (LANDJUT) from Rendsburg in Germany was to form the nucleus of this new command.
-Ministers of Defence of Denmark, Germany and Poland signed the Corps Convention in 1998, when Poland was not a member of NATO yet, but the date of the country’s accession (12 March 1999) had already been set.
+Ministers of Defence of Denmark, Germany and Poland signed the Corps Convention in 1998, when Poland was not yet a member of NATO, but the date of the country’s accession (12 March 1999) had already been set.
 On 18 September 1999, the three Framework Nations – Denmark, Germany, Poland – could hoist their flags in the Baltic Barracks, the seat of the Corps in Szczecin.
 The Corps has significantly developed decisively since that time.

 Though it is a NATO-affiliated formation, the Corps Convention is a trilateral agreement between the three nations.
 The positions of commander, deputy commander, and chief of staff rotate between the three nations.
 For common purposes of practice and training the corps was assigned to Joint Sub-Regional Command Northeast (JSRC NE), at Karup, Denmark.
 For Article 5 common defence purposes, the Corps was to have been assigned either to JSRC NE or the JSRC Centre at Heidelberg, Germany.
-Following the latest reorganisation, it might report if designated for operations in Central Europe to Allied Force Command Heidelberg.
+Following the 2006-2010 reorganisation, it might have reported if designated for operations in Central Europe to Allied Force Command Heidelberg.
 The 14th Panzergrenadier Division of the German Army used to be part of the Corps, but disbanded at the end of 2008.